AlexDegerman/weather-app/README.md

-Practice frontend project made with React
+Simple Weather App to check current and next 3 days weather powered by WeatherAPI made with React